Skip to main content

 Mary Walker was a resident of Tyrrell County.
 In 1777 she submitted a sworn deposition testifying that she heard … Read More

-Mary Ann Fruit was born in Pennsylvania and moved to Orange County, North Carolina with her husband… Read More
+Mary Ann Fruit was born in Pennsylvania and moved to Orange County, North Carolina with her husband Samuel… Read More

 Nathaniel Harrison Walker was born in Buncombe County on November 15, 1886.
 Walker spent most of his life in Black Mountain, where he worked as a telegraph operator.
 He served in the U.S. Army from 1917 to 1919 but did not see overseas service.… Read More